Soothing vegan “chicken-less” Chickpea Noodle Soup! A wonderful comfort meal for chilly days or when you’re feeling a little under the weather.

 Classic noodle soup made with chickpeas instead of chicken!
 I love veganizing old comfort foods and “chicken” noodle soup is a must-have for chilly days or when I’m feeling a little under the weather.
 There’s just something about a warm, brothy pot of flavorful noodle soup that’s so incredibly soothing.
 Plus this hearty soup is made with all wholesome ingredients, and is such a budget-friendly, accessible meal.
 Not to mention it’s easy to make it your own with the herbs or veggies you love.

 Top it with from fresh parsley before serving if desired.
 (I love this added burst of freshness.)
 And if you’re looking for another cozy, healing recipe, this 20-minute Turmeric Noodle Soup is another absolute favorite!
 Hope you enjoy this plant-based alternative to traditional chicken noodle soup as well.

 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 I love seeing your beautiful recreations.
-(Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)
+(Also please leave a review & star rating below if you give it a try.
+Your feedback is greatly appreciated – thank you!)

 Chickpea Noodle Soup

 - 1 onion

 - 2 medium carrots